 19 The Casselberry Event

-Draft 2019.10.30.01 — The Lady of Bon Abbi sat still as Dali braided her hair.
-She gathered a section and separated them into three parts.
+The Lady of Bon Abbi sat still as Dali braided her hair.
+She gathered a section and separated it into three parts.
 Weaving them together, Dali took another handful of hair and repeated the process.

 Before long, Eva wore a simple but elegant crown of braids, with her hair cascading down.
 “There,” Dali said.
 “You are ready for the evening’s ceremony in Casselberry.”